Canaccord Genuity Group Inc. Reports Record Fourth Quarter and Fiscal 2021 Results

 Declares quarterly common share dividend increase to $0.075, up from $0.065 in the previous fiscal quarter

-TORONTO, June 1, 2021 /CNW/ - Canaccord Genuity Group Inc. (Canaccord Genuity Group, the Company) (TSX: CF) today announced its financial results for the fourth quarter and fiscal year ended March 31, 2021.
+TORONTO, June 2, 2021 /PRNewswire/ -- Canaccord Genuity Group Inc. (Canaccord Genuity Group, the Company) (TSX: CF) today announced its financial results for the fourth quarter and fiscal year ended March 31, 2021.

 "The financial performance that we achieved in our fourth quarter and fiscal year clearly demonstrates that we are operating at a stronger level than any period in our history, and that is a testament to the power of our global platform and the incredible efforts put forth by our employees across the organization," said Dan Daviau, President & CEO of Canaccord Genuity Group Inc. "While we anticipate that activity levels in our core midmarket focus areas could moderate in the coming quarters, we are pleased to be starting fiscal 2022 with an even stronger wealth management franchise, expanded market share in our core sectors and geographies, and compelling prospects for expanding our product capabilities."